 Experienced Oak Brook, Illinois Attorney

 Michael V. LoCicero, Attorney at Law, represents clients throughout DuPage County and Cook County; including the city of Chicago and its suburbs.
-Attorney Michael provides professional legal representation in several practice areas: estate planning, family law/divorce, criminal law and traffic offenses.
+Attorney Michael provides professional legal representation in estate planning.

 Estate Planning in DuPage and Cook Counties